What the Heck is Lurking?

 Lurking is the online term for staying in the background and watching before participating.

-Sounds sneaky, right?
-But, it really isn’t!
-Actually it is a smart move when you want to join established groups or communities.
+It sounds sneaky, right?
+But it isn’t!
+It is a smart move when you want to join established groups or communities.

 Why should you be a lurker?

-When this gig started it was all about community, and it still is to some extent.
-But no one will argue that commercialism and taken a solid foothold.
-So much so that you do not want to be overly commercial in non-business communities.
+When this gig started, it was all about community, and it still is to some extent.
+But no one will argue that commercialism has taken a solid foothold—so much so that you do not want to be overly commercial in non-business communities.
+People are sick and tired of those only there for commercial gain.

-Lurking allows you to not jump the gun with comments or opinions that may be misunderstood or not appropriate.
-Taking the time to follow the conversation first to see what direction it heads is always wise.
+Lurking allows you to avoid jumping the gun with comments or opinions that may be misunderstood or inappropriate.
+It is always wise to review previous conversations first to see what direction they take.

-Besides the social networks like Twitter and Facebook, there are forums, groups and mailing lists for almost every topic of interest one can think of.
-These groups are communities that are tightly knit and get to know each other, by email address or handle name.
+Besides social networks like X and Facebook, there are forums, groups, and mailing lists for almost every topic of interest.
+These groups are tightly knit communities that get to know each other by email address or handle name.

-So showing up and joining is best done with courtesy and decorum.
-This approach accelerates you becoming part of the group while offering a positive impression to those that don’t know you — yet.
+So, showing up and joining is best done with courtesy and decorum.
+This approach accelerates your becoming part of the group while offering a positive impression to those who don’t know you — yet.

-Lurking allows you to get a feel for the community that you would like to participate in.
-By taking a initial backseat you have the opportunity to get a feel for the group, what they feel is important and how they communicate among themselves.
+Lurking lets you get a feel for the community you want to participate in.
+Taking an initial backseat allows you to get a feel for the group, what they feel is essential, and how they communicate.

 You may find while lurking that a particular group may not have the type of discussions you want to participate in.
 Move on and find a community more to your liking.